society-for-the-blind/lynx/MAINTENANCE.md

         > put lynx.societyfortheblind.org.cer
         > put lynx.societyfortheblind.org-bundle.crt

+* Make your final bundle with the new files by running

+        >cat lynx.societyfortheblind.org.crt lynx.societyfortheblind.org-bundle.crt > ssl-bundle.crt

 * Go to /etc/nginx/sites-available and edit lynx.
 Replace the ssl_certificate with the bundled crt file location and the ssl_certificate_key with the key file location (that you generated)

 # UPDATING LYNX